eawww/TungstenCarbide/game/rules/04-Combat.md

 A player can do one of the following on their turn:

 - **Attack** - Roll 2d6.
 Defender can choose to roll 1 or 2 d6.
+A robot slave can only roll 1d6.
 Either player may play one item if they wish.
   - Players' highest roll is matched against their opponent's highest roll.
 Defender wins ties.
   - For each defender's dice that is defeated, defender takes one damage.
   - If defender wins both dice, this is a counter-attack.
 Attacker takes one damage.
 - **Use an Item on an Opponent** - Use one item from their hand.
-This item may not be placed as a trap on the current space.
+This item may _not_ be placed as a trap on the current space.
 - **Disengage** - If a player chooses to disengage, both players roll _1d6_.
-If the disengaging player's roll is greater than the other player's, the disengaging player may flee a number of spaces equal to the difference between the two rolls (plus any remaining movement if they are the invading player).
+If the disengaging player's roll is greater than the other player's, the disengaging player may flee a number of spaces equal to the difference between the two rolls.